-Poetry Out Loud
+What is Poetry Out Loud?

-Each school champion will then go on to the State Finals in Nashville, where the winner will receive $1,000, as well as a trip with their teacher to represent Tennessee in Washington D.C. at the National Poetry Out Loud Finals.
+Each school champion will go on to compete in the State Finals in Nashville, which includes an exciting weekend of activities and programs for the student and their educator.
+The winner of the State Finals receives $1,000, as well as a trip with their teacher to represent Tennessee in Washington D.C. at the National Poetry Out Loud Finals.
 The winning student of the National Finals will receive $20,000 – an honor received by a Tennessee student in 2014!